ojasb024/MIPS-5-stage-pipelined-32-bit-CPU/README.md

 The Execute stage is responsible for executing the instruction, generating PC select and calculating addresses for branches/jumps.
 It consists of the following modules:
 1. **ALU:** Completes the operation embedded in the instruction such as add, subtract, shift, bitwise logical (AND, OR, XOR, NOT(OR)), SLT (set less than) as well as setting output A or B.
 2. **ALU control:** Outputs 4 bit ALU operation signal `[3:0] ALU_cont` that determines the operation executed by the ALU.
 3. **Branch address adder:** For branch instructions the address offset from current PC + 4 is embedded in the instruction.
-The offset is shifted left by 2 bits and added to PC + 4 (PC + 4 for the instruction currently in Execute stage, not current PC + 4).
+The offset is shifted left by 2 bits and added to PC + 4 (PC + 4 from Execute, not PC + 4 from Fetch).
 This address is fed into the PC MUX in Fetch stage as the 2nd data-line.
 4. **PC control:** Sets the select for the PC MUX `PC_src` based on signals: branch, jump, ALU_result.
 For branch instructions such as `BEQ` (branch if equal), `BNE` (branch if not equal), `BLEZ` (branch if less than or equal to 0) the ALU result is required to determine whether to branch or not.
 5. **ALU A and B operand 2 to 1 MUXes:** MUX A has data lines: read_reg1 and shamt.
 MUX B has data lines: read_reg2 and immediate.
 These MUxes are controlled by same select `ALU_src` with 0 for read_reg (default), 1 for immediate (into B), 2 for shamt (into A).